 23. Flood Wall Design Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a Construction Certificate for Stage 2 a detailed structural design of the proposed retaining wall (flood wall between Buildings D1 and D3) is to be provided to the satisfaction of the Principal Certifier.
+Prior to the issue of a relevant Construction Certificate for Stage 2 a detailed structural design of the proposed retaining wall (flood wall between Buildings D1 and D3) is to be provided to the satisfaction of the Principal Certifier.
 The flood wall must also to be certified by the hydraulic engineer of Advisian Pty Ltd for its suitability in deflecting flood water as intended in the document titled “Shell Cove Boat Harbour Precinct - Precinct D Apartments Flood Assessment” prepared by Advisan Pty Ltd dated 03 December 2021.
 The retaining wall is to be generally designed in accordance with the concept design approved on plan No. L1SK01, Revision A dated 08 September 2022.

 24. Groundwater Impacts Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a Construction Certificate plans must be submitted to the Principal Certifier for approval that include details of the recommendations made in Section 4.6 of the Geotechnical Investigation Report reference 3001886-R06 revision 2 dated 10.05.2022.
+Prior to the issue of a relevant Construction Certificate plans must be submitted to the Principal Certifier for approval that include details of the recommendations made in Section 4.6 of the Geotechnical Investigation Report reference 3001886-R06 revision 2 dated 10.05.2022.

 Recommendations made by the geotechnical engineer must be implemented during construction works.